utku-ayan/open-scholarship-project-2026/README.md

 ## Initial Research Steps (Reconstructed)
 - 1. With the help of AI, the code provided for the course on Moodle was edited to query data about World War 1 medals from Europeana.
 - 2. The code was further modified so the csv file obtained includes only the relevant columns including provider, country and description among others.
 (More information [here](https://github.com/utku-ayan/open-scholarship-project-2026/blob/main/notebooks/README.md))
 - 3. The code was run on Jupyter Notebooks and the [filtered data from 29.04.2026](https://github.com/utku-ayan/open-scholarship-project-2026/blob/main/notebooks/EuropeanaMedals.ipynb) was obtained.
+## Research Steps
+- 4. With the help of AI, additional code was added and run to gather statistical data from the previously linked file.
+This file includes metadata statistics on the provider of the queried data and the data's country of origin.
+The [statistical report](https://github.com/utku-ayan/open-scholarship-project-2026/blob/main/data/metadata_statistics_report.txt) was added to the data section of this project.